jgidi/cspsa.py/README.md

     return np.real(np.vdot(x, y))

 optimizer = cspsa.CSPSA(quantum_natural=True)
-sol = optimizer.run(fun, guess, num_iter=200, fidelity=fidelity)
+sol = optimizer.run(f, guess, num_iter=200, fidelity=fidelity)
 ```

 ### Hessian postprocessing and scalar approximation

 When using `second_order` or `quantum_natural`, the optimizer computes a Hessian-like matrix which is postprocessed using the method specified by `hessian_postprocess_method` (default: `"Gidi"`).
 Supported methods are `"Gidi"` and `"Spall"`.

-If `scalar=True` is set, the optimizer uses a scalar approximation for the Hessian (a 1×1 matrix) instead of a full matrix.
-This is useful for low-memory or scalar preconditioning use-cases.
+If `scalar=True` is set, the optimizer uses a scalar approximation for the Hessian instead of a full matrix.

 ### Callbacks and stopping